dirusulixes/ros5e/README.md

   + Compatibility with the Tidy5e Sheet module is maintained.
 + Some basic styling of the interface is also implemented.
 ## How does it do it?
-The module is composed of two kinds of code:
+This module is composed of two kinds of code:
 + the good kind, that I lifted from much more competently written modules.
 In particular [Adventures in Middle-earth](https://gitlab.com/dwinther/aime-module) by [Dan Wither](https://gitlab.com/dwinther) and [FVTT Long Rest Hit Dice Healing for D&D 5e](https://github.com/schultzcole/FVTT-Long-Rest-HD-Healing-5e) by [Cole Schultz](https://github.com/schultzcole).
 + my own code, that I hackishly put together without any real knoweldge of javascript